New COVID-19 testing options available by appointment only.*

 Although there are no specific treatments for illnesses caused by human coronaviruses, you can take the following actions to help relieve symptoms if you are mildly sick:

 - Take pain and fever medications.
 Ask your pharmacist how they may interact with any medications you currently take.
-Caution: The CDC and American Academy of Pediatrics (AAP) recommend not giving aspirin to children.
+Caution: The Centers for Disease Control and Prevention (CDC) and American Academy of Pediatrics (AAP) recommend not giving aspirin to children

 - Use a room humidifier or take a hot shower to help ease a sore throat and cough.